 What does getting dental implants involve?

 The process of getting implants requires a number of visits over several months.
-X-rays and impressions (molds) are taken of the jaw and teeth to determine bone, gum tissue, and spacing available for an implant.
+X-rays and impressions (scans) are taken of the jaw and teeth to determine bone, gum tissue, and spacing available for an implant.
 While the area is numb, the implant will be surgically placed into the bone and allowed to heal and integrate itself onto the bone for up to six months.
-Depending on the type of implant, a second surgery may be required in order to place the post that will hold the artificial tooth in place.
+Depending on the type of implant, a second appointment may be required in order to place the post that will hold the artificial tooth in place.

-With other implants the post and anchor are already attached and placed at the same time.
+With other implants, the post and anchor are already attached and placed at the same time.
 After several weeks of healing the artificial teeth are made and fitted to the post portion of the anchor.
 Because several fittings may be required, this step may take one to two months to complete.
 After a healing period, the artificial teeth are securely attached to the implant, providing excellent stability and comfort to the patient.